 Part 1 — How to structure Microservices using AWS Serverless stack and using Synchronous Request-Response pattern with API Gateway and Lambda

-Part 2 — Covers Designing of Asynchronous event submission using API Gateway, SQS and Lambda.
+Part 2 (This blog) — Covers Designing of Asynchronous event submission using API Gateway, SQS and Lambda.
 And how to implement Saga Orchestration Pattern with Serverless Step Function service.

 Part 3 — Covers approach of sending the status of asynchronous task submission, in our case New Food Order Placement, to the client.

 Part 4 — Covers Placing New Food Delivery Order using Choreograph Saga Event Driven Pattern.